tomaspaivaa/feedforward-neural-networks-matlab/README.md

 ```
 ---

-*This work was completed as part of the “Knowledge and Reasoning” course during the 2024/2025 academic year.*
+*This work was completed as part of the “Knowledge and Reasoning” course during the 2024/2025 academic year in a group of 2 members.
+(Grade: 9 out of 10)*